 the same thing and I was wondering if it is safe to give a 13 year old teenager?

 5-HTP has not adequately been studied in children or adolescents for long term use.
 If used at all it is probably best that it be done under medical supervision and only for brief periods and in dosages of 10 to 50 mg depending on weight.

 I have been giving my 8-year old son 50 mg 5-HTP for the past year.
-For me it was preferable to Prozac that the physician wanted to prescribe.
+It was preferable to Prozac that the physician wanted to prescribe.
 There was a noticeable improvement in his behavior within 2 weeks.
 For the past 6 months I have given him 25 mg combined with several other natural stress relieving and mood lifting herbs (i.e. St. John's wort) with his morning meal.
 My son’s mood improved again and he is happier and more content than he has every been.
 He was severely depressed, had low self-esteem and was extremely aggressive.
 He was hitting his school mates daily and had no friends.
 After 1 month on the 5-HTP he has not hit a kid since.
 One year later he now has a couple of friends, he is generally happy and we are able to reason with him.

 Until we learn more, it would be best not to use it while trying to become pregnant or during pregnancy.